pmrv/CoPanzers/README.md

 * Line 15:

     This is line has to important points:
-    1. the attribute `turret.visible` is an iterator over *all* entities in the game (including the your tank) represented by similar interfaces as your tank or your weapon, but in a read-only fashion (again, full docs later)
+    1. the attribute `turret.visible` is an iterator over all living entities (including the your tank) that within eyeshot of your tank represented by similar interfaces as your tank or your weapon, but in a read-only fashion (again, full docs later)
     2. the interfaces act like dictionary storing some meta data about the entity in question, e.g. the "Class" key lets you distinguish between